GrebnSofyaNik/Small-Shell-Scripts/README.md

-# small-shell-scripts
+# small-shell-script
-Working with shell scripts
+Working with shell script